Amet13/ODYSSEY/README.md

 - 🔒 Credentials are securely stored in the macOS Keychain—never in plain text or UserDefaults
 - 🌐 All network requests use HTTPS; App Transport Security (ATS) is strictly enforced
 - 📝 The app is code signed for distribution, but is **not notarized by Apple** (no Apple Developer account).
-To enable notarization, see [DEVELOPMENT.md](Documentation/DEVELOPMENT.md) and `Scripts/create-release.sh`
+To enable notarization, see [DEVELOPMENT.md](Documentation/DEVELOPMENT.md) and `Scripts/create-release.sh` for detailed instructions
 - 🚫 No user data is ever sent externally without your explicit consent.
 All automation runs locally
 - See [DEVELOPMENT.md](Documentation/DEVELOPMENT.md) for full security and compliance details